Graphic design and desktop publishing

 All our graphic design projects include post-layout proofreading and hyphenation checks.
-If we are not in charge of the graphic design, we always offer a post-layout proofreading option once your studio has finished the DTP.
+If we’re not in charge of the graphic design, we always offer a post-layout proofreading option once your studio has finished the DTP.
 This includes checking text integration, translation and hyphenation.

 Optional second proofreading

-Documents which are going to be published (brochures, magazines, pamphlets, etc.) deserve to be perfect.
-To avoid any oversights, we can offer an optional second proofreading by another translator.
+Documents for publication (brochures, magazines, pamphlets, etc.) deserve to be perfect.
+To avoid any oversights, we can provide an optional second proofreading by another translator.

 Using InDesign for magazines and digital publishing